Your Genesys Blog Subscription has been confirmed!

 Training isn’t all fun and games, but it should be.
 The grueling nature of the day-to-day grind of contact center work often leads to high levels of attrition.
 Stress, coupled with a lack of recognition or a non-existent sense of community, will further contribute to those high attrition rates.
 However, companies that invest in gamification capabilities can flip the script.

 Gamification — the process of leveraging gaming elements to create a more engaging employee experience — is a powerful tool to promote team activities and bonding.
-Through a fun and friendly competitive dynamic, employees are motivated to do their best individually or as a team while boosting comradery and productivity.
+Through a fun and friendly competitive dynamic, employees are motivated to do their best individually or as a team while boosting camaraderie and productivity.

 Aside from inspiring employees to work toward goals, gamification enables organizations to strengthen training and skill development through quizzes, challenges and calls to improve KPIs.
-It also gives employees visibility into their own progress and performance.
-This makes it easy for agents and supervisors to identify and work on skill or knowledge gaps — and teams can recognize and celebrate each other’s successes.
+It also gives employees visibility into their own progress and performance management.

 Customer needs and expectations will continue to evolve.
 To meet these challenges, your contact center needs a well-equipped, engaged staff ready to deliver superior customer experiences.
-A robust agent coaching and development process reinforces a sense of community while also making employees feel valued, recognized and empowered to do their best.
-It enables you to unleash your employees’ superpowers.
-And, when you support, train and engage your workforce, retaining them comes naturally.